zannabianca1997/dices/man/pages/introduction.md

 ```

 ## Where to go from here
-You can see the whole manual using `help("index")`.
+You can see the whole manual using [index](man://index).
 The manual is not specifically targeted neither to programmers nor tabletop gamers, but to the kind of people that use a computer program to play *DnD*.
 I tried to make it accessible to people that only want to throw dice, but some arguments need more programming knowledge.

 ## License
-This software is distributed under the **MIT** license, if you need to know (see `help("LICENSE")`).
+This software is distributed under the **MIT** license, if you need to know (see [LICENSE](man://LICENSE)).
 Use it at will.

 ## Contacts
 This program was made by *zannabianca1997*, trying to resist the urge to buy a dice set.